apache/beam/website/www/site/content/en/documentation/programming-guide.md

   read or write data to various external storage systems.

 <span class="language-yaml">
-Note that in Beam YAML `PCollection`s are either implicit (e.g. when using `chain`) or referenced by their producing `PTransform`.
+Note that in Beam YAML, `PCollection`s are either implicit (e.g. when using `chain`) or referenced by their producing `PTransform`.
 </span>